-With the new Ulysse Nardin Marine Diver Black Sea (Ref.
-263-92-3C), the Swiss watchmaker once again updates its maritime-inspired collection.
+With the new Marine Diver Black Sea (Ref.
+263-92-3C), Ulysse Nardin once again updates its maritime-inspired collection.
 Looking deliciously un-Rolex with its vulcanized rubber case and eerie black-and-red color scheme, the Black Sea may not be as versatile as a Submariner, but it definitely is as original as money could buy.

 Like a number of other luxury diving tools presented in the last couple of years, the new Marine Diver Black Sea is presented in a stainless steel case, which is further enhanced by a special vulcanization process with a matte-black rubber coating.

 Soft to the touch and scratch-resistant, the coating looks especially good when the watch is used with a neoprene wetsuit.

 Frankly, I highly doubt that somebody will use this toy for real diving or surfing.
 Still, thanks to the chosen black-and-red color scheme, the watch will also look good if you plan to spend a day on a motorboat or a night at an elegant beach party.